 E-bike : a motor-assisted bicycle

 Many cyclists dream of always having a tailwind, the electro-assist bike helps to realise this dream.
-People who haven't sat on a bike for years, have ridden again, with this new type of recreational bicycle.
+People who haven't sat on a bike for years, have been riding again, with this new type of recreational bicycle.
 Making a trip with a full battery, gives extra help for more strenuous routes with hills or headwinds.

 The auxiliary motor gives support up to a speed of 25 km/h.
 There are also more powerful motor versions, with a speed of 45 km/h, but like a moped require the use of a helmet and need insurance ; but these more powerful and more expensive electro-assist bikes are less popular.